- Technical Advisory

 2019 Registration Information

-Online registration is required for all attendees and will open in early January 2019 (via a direct link that will appear on this page).
+Online registration is required for all attendees and is now open, via the link below.
 Workshop space is limited, and registration for the public is on a first-come, first-serve basis.
-If you would like to receive an alert as soon as registration opens, you may sign up (below) for an automatic email notification.

 The Emerging Technologies Workshop is being co-sponsored by NOAA’s Observing Systems Council (NOSC), the NOAA Research Council (NRC), the NOAA Ocean and Coastal Council (NOCC), and the Weather Water and Climate Board (WWCB), and is being organized by the NOSC’s Observing Systems Committee (OSC) with support from the Technology, Planning and Integration for Observations (TPIO) Division.